supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ## Solution architecture

 The following diagram shows the highly resilient application architecture you will build in this lab.
-Starting with just WebVM1, SQLVM1 and DCVM1, you will first build out a fully-redundant, high-availability environment in Central US.
-You will then extend this environment to a disaster recovery site in East US 2 and add a backup solution for both the web tier and database tier.
+Starting with just WebVM1, SQLVM1 and DCVM1, you will first build out a fully-redundant, high-availability environment in Primary Region.
+You will then extend this environment to a disaster recovery site in Secondary Region and add a backup solution for both the web tier and database tier.

 ![Diagram showing the DR design for the Ordering application.
 Two sites, Central US and East US, each show the application footprint, each with web VMs, SQL VMs and domain controller VMs separated into availability zones within each site.
 Failover for the web VMs is shown using Azure Site Recovery.
 Failover for the SQL VMs is shown via SQL Server asynchronous replication.
 The Domain Controller VMs are running active-active..](images/solution-dr4.png "Solution architecture")